aniqatc/learning-journal/R1 Topic Log.md

-# 100 Days of Code R1: Daily Log
+# 100 Days of Code R1: Topic Log

 _This page will be used to log my everyday progress for the first round of the #100DaysOfCode challenge.
+Instead of counting by days, I'll be counting by topic.
-The same information can be found on [my blog's daily log](https://www.aniqa.io/r1-daily-log/).
+The same information can be found on [my blog's topic log](https://www.aniqa.io/r1-daily-log/).
 For overall goals, please read the following article: [What I Hope To Accomplish During Round 1 of My #100DaysOfCode](www.aniqa.io/100-days-of-code-r1-goals-tasks/)._

-_Additionally, to avoid an overly cluttered document, I'll be putting each passing day into a collapsible section (for example, Day 0 will be put into a collapsible section after Day 1 is posted and so forth._
+_Additionally, to avoid an overly cluttered document, I'll be putting each passing topic into a collapsible section (for example, Topic 0 will be put into a collapsible section after Topic 1 is posted and so forth) and the most latest topic explored will be shown._

 ---
-This log will be updated daily with:
+This log will be updated every time a new topic is being explored with the following:
-- The topics that I learned on that given day
+- The specific topics that I learned
-- Any challenges that I've faced
+- Any challenges that I've faced and the resolution
 - Any updates on projects that I may be working on
 - The resources that I am using to learn a specific topic
-- Potential plans for the following day
+- Potential plans for the following days

 ---
 <details><summary><b>Prior to 100 Days Of Code</b></summary>